-- Total Number of working days lost to sickness absence through medically certified leave in 2019. - Total Number of working days lost to sickness absence through self-certified leave in 2019. - Number of unpaid working days lost to sickness absence included within the total of medically certified sick leave days in 2019. - Number of unpaid working days lost to sickness absence included within the total of self-certified sick leave days in 2019.
+- Total number of working days lost to sickness absence through medically certified leave in 2021; - Total number of working days lost to sickness absence through self-certified leave in 2021: - Number of unpaid working days lost to sickness absence included within the total of medically certified sick leave days in 2021; - Number of unpaid working days lost to sickness absence included within the total of self-certified sick leave days in 2021.

-The percentages will be calculated from the C1 indicator data.
-Sick leave absence should be calculated using the standard 'Organisational Lost Time Rate' methodology issued by the LGMSB in July 2006 (and unchanged in the Attendance Management Guideline Document issued in November 2011).
-The records used should relate to those staff counted in the local authority's WTE total in the quarterly staffing returns for end December 2019 (i.e. the staff included in the C1 indicator).

-- When downloading the sick leave data from your records, please remember to manually add in the sick days taken by any staff included in your WTE total for 2019 that subsequently retired and were removed from the record system. - The two unpaid sick leave figures that you are asked to provide represent the unpaid certified and self-certified sick leave days that are included within the first two figures you provided that are giving overall total certified and self-certified sick leave days. - The first two figures that are giving overall total certified and self-certified sick leave days should be consistent with the figures supplied by the local authority in columns B and C of the 2019 Sick Leave Statistics Template for the Department of Public Expenditure and Reform. - If any staff are on long-term sick leave (i.e. a continuous period of more than 4 weeks), include a text note of the number of staff on long-term sick leave.
+- indicator data.
+Sick leave absence should be calculated using the standard 'Organisational Lost Time Rate' methodology issued by the Local Government Management Services Board (LGMSB) in July 2006 (and unchanged in the Attendance Management Guideline Document issued in November 2011).
+The records used should relate to those staff counted in the local authority's WTE total in the quarterly staffing returns for end December 2021 (i.e. the staff included in the C1 indicator). - When downloading the sick leave data from your records, please remember to manually add in the sick days taken by any staff included in your WTE total for 2021 that subsequently retired and were removed from the record system. - The two unpaid sick leave figures that you are asked to provide represent the unpaid certified and self-certified sick leave days that are included within the first two figures you provided that are giving overall total certified and self-certified sick leave days. - The first two figures that are giving overall total certified and self-certified sick leave days should be consistent with the figures supplied by the local authority in columns B and C of the 2021 Sick Leave Statistics Template for the Department of Public Expenditure and Reform. - If any staff are on long-term sick leave (i.e. a continuous period of more than 4 weeks), include a text note of the number of staff on long-term sick leave.

-C3 - LA website and social media usage
+C3: Local Authority website and social media usage